datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="economics-curriculum"></a> Economics Curriculum

-A potential Data Carpentry curriculum for Economics is being developed by Dr. Miklos Koren at Central European University.
+A Data Carpentry curriculum for Economics is being developed by Dr. Miklos Koren at Central European University.
 These materials are being piloted locally.
+Development for these lessons has been supported by a grant from the [Sloan Foundation](https://datacarpentry.org/blog/2018/02/curriculum-dev-scaling)/

 #### Lessons